-On this year’s Back British Farming Day, 180 MPs, Peers and NFU members came together to celebrate Britain’s farmers and growers and to hear the NFU make the case for a greater budget for agriculture ahead of the Chancellor’s Autumn Statement, due to be announced next month.
+On this year’s Back British Farming Day, 180 MPs, Peers and NFU members came together to celebrate Britain’s farmers and growers and to hear the NFU make the case for a greater budget for agriculture ahead of the Chancellor’s Autumn Budget, due to be announced next month.

 “This is a pivotal moment for us,” observed NFU President Tom Bradshaw in his opening speech, noting that today marks the first Back British Farming Day with a new government in place.